dtcenter/MET/docs/Users_Guide/ensemble-stat.rst

 The default configuration file for the Ensemble-Stat tool named **EnsembleStatConfig_default** can be found in the installed *share/met/config* directory.
 Another version is located in *scripts/config*.
 We encourage users to make a copy of these files prior to modifying their contents.
 Each configuration file (both the default and sample) contains many comments describing its contents.
 The contents of the configuration file are also described in the subsections below.

-Note that environment variables may be used when editing configuration files, as described in the :numref:`pb2nc configuration file` for the PB2NC tool.
+Note that environment variables may be used when editing configuration files, as described in the :numref:`config_env_vars`.

 ____________________